| Internet-Draft | Mission Mandate | August 2026 |

 part of the canonical form under the issuance profile's

 canonicalization rules).
-When present, a verifier MAY recompute
+When present, a verifier that relies on

 mandate_exp:OPTIONAL.
 A NumericDate.
 An expiry of the Mandate artifact itself,

-distinct from mission_expiry: after it, the Mandate MUST NOT be
+distinct from the Mission's expires_at: after it, the Mandate MUST NOT be

 relied on as evidence.
 When absent, the Mandate is valid as evidence